Makhosi Khoza

 Makhosi Busisiwe Khoza is a South African politician who was the ActionSA candidate for Mayor of eThekwini in the 2021 municipal elections.
 She was previously an ANC Member of Parliament (MP) who served as chairperson of the Portfolio Committee on Public Service and Administration and on the Portfolio Committee on Economic Development.
 She became known for calling on then president Jacob Zuma to step down.
+In 1996, she was appointed as the deputy mayor of the Pietermaritzburg Local Municipality, at the age of 26.

 Education

-She holds a PhD in Public Administration and a master's degree in Social Science (Policy and Developmental Studies) from the University of Witwatersrand.
+She holds a PhD in Public Administration and a Master's Degree in Social Science (Policy and Developmental Studies) from the University of Witwatersrand.
 She is also a fellow at the Aspen Global Leadership Institute.

-Resignation from the ANC
+Political career

-Having experience within both public and private sectors, Khoza served in the Portfolio Committee on Economic Development as a member of Parliament from the 4 September 2017 to the 21 September of that same year.
-Additionally, she is a former member of the African National Congress, National Assembly, and AdHoc Committee to nominate a person for the post of Public Protector.

-On 21 September 2017, Khoza announced her resignation from the ANC to join the effort against corruption in South Africa.
+Having experience within both public and private sectors, Khoza served in the Portfolio Committee on Economic Development as a Member of Parliament from 4 to 21 September 2017.
+She was also a member of the Ad-hoc Committee on the Appointment of the Public ProtectorOn 21 September 2017, Khoza announced her resignation from the ANC to join the effort against corruption in South Africa.

 On 1 December 2017, Khoza announced that she would launch a new political party, named African Democratic Change to be made of up of 16 small political groups.
 Khoza resigned from the African Democratic Change on 22 April 2018.

+After being unveiled as ActionSA's mayoral candidate for the eThekwini Metropolitan Municipality in 2021, in which she failed to be elected, she was elected Chairperson of the Municipal Public Accounts Committee (MPAC), the municipal equivalent of the Standing Committee on Public Accounts.
+At the time, ActionSA President Herman Mashaba was quoted as saying "We wish Dr Khoza nothing but the best in her work in eThekwini but are comforted by the notion that she remains an active and loyal leader within our ranks."

+In March 2022, Dr Khoza's ActionSA membership was terminated, citing the outcome of an investigation by the party's Ethics and Disciplinary Committee.

+In February 2024, Dr Khoza joined the Abantu Batho Congress as its deputy president.